databrickslabs/ucx/docs/assessment.md

 ## STORAGE CREDENTIAL

 [STORAGE CREDENTIAL]([url](https://docs.databricks.com/en/sql/language-manual/sql-ref-storage-credentials.html)https://docs.databricks.com/en/sql/language-manual/sql-ref-storage-credentials.html) are a UC object encapsulating the credentials necessary to access cloud storage.

+## Assigned Clusters or Single User Clusters
+"Assigned Clusters" are Interactive clusters assigned to a single principal.
+Implicit in this term is that these clusters are enabled for Unity Catalog.
+Publically available today, "Assigned Clusters" can be assigned to a user and the user's identity is used to access data resources.
+The access to the cluster is restricted to that single user to ensure accountability and accuracy of the audit logs.

+"Single User Clusters" are Interactive clusters that name one specific user account as user.

+The `data_security_mode` for these clusters are `SINGLE_USER`

 [[back to top](#migration-assessment-report)]